API-Troubles/ChatGPT-Chrome-Extension/README.md

 # A ChatGPT Chrome Extension

-On my quest to create extensions not filled with bloat, ads, premium subscriptions, and bloat, I have made this!
+On my quest to create extensions not filled with bloat, ads, premium subscriptions, and (more) bloat, I have made this!

 ## Usage